trevorwh113/Web_Dev_QA_Project/README.md

     playwright install
     ```

     c.
-Make sure `app.py` is running so that playwright can simulate user interactions.
+Make sure `app.py` is running so that Playwright can simulate user interactions.
 If it is not, run this command once again:
      ```bash
     python app.py
     ```

-    d.
-Then, in a second terminal (with an activated virtual machine), run the following command to run just the End-To-End Tests
+    Then, in a second terminal (with an activated venv), execute the following to run just the End-To-End Tests
      ```bash
     pytest tests/end-to-end
     ```
     or, now that app.py is running, you can run all tests together with:
      ```bash
     pytest